Internal medicine

 • Routine COVID-19 vaccination

-• Yellow fever vaccine is only available at designated medical institutions (not at our clinic)
+• Yellow Fever vaccine is only available at designated medical institutions (not at our clinic)

-• Plan 2–3 months before travel
+• Plan systematically 2-3 months before travel

 Details of Major Vaccines